15 Ways to Break The Bad Eating Habits Behind Your Weight Gain

 Oh, but you definitely eat with your eyes, too.
 When you serve yourself on a bigger plate, food appears smaller, which can lead to over searching and overeating.
 Contrarily, smaller plates make food servings appear significantly larger, tricking your mind into thinking you're about to consume more calories than you really are.
 In one study, campers who were given larger bowls served themselves and consumed 16 percent more cereal than those given smaller bowls.
 Plus, "Starting small makes it less likely you will go for seconds, and forces you to check in once the plate is cleared before [filling up again]," says Lisa Hayim, RD.

->

-> Swapping dinner plates for salad plates will help you eat more reasonable portions, which can help the pounds fly off your frame!
-Wansink's research showed that simply using a smaller plate could cut down on food served by 22%.
-Eating on smaller plates is #5 on the 50 Best Weight Loss Tips Ever.
+Eat This!
+Tip: Swapping dinner plates for salad plates will help you eat more reasonable portions, which can help the pounds fly off your frame!
+Wansink's research showed that simply using a smaller plate could cut down on food served by 22 percent.

->

-> Those sparkling crystal glasses look mighty fine, but they might be influencing you to drink more than you should—which means you'll end up consuming more nutrient-deficient calories.
+Those sparkling crystal glasses look mighty fine, but they might be influencing you to drink more than you should—which means you'll end up consuming more nutrient-deficient calories.
 Another study by Wansink found that people automatically pour more liquid into short, wide glasses than in tall, skinny ones of the same volume.

 Drink This!
 Tip: Just like you'll hope to do with your body, swap your fat glasses out for leaner glasses and you could cut alcohol or sugary drink consumption by 10 percent—which will certainly do great things for your waistline—and health.

 Use snack bags